July in the Garden

 This month is all about — you guessed it — watering.
 The hot sun is a double-edged sword that works to ripen fruits and veggies, but also dries the soil much quicker than it did last month.
 July can bring long stretches of hot, dry weather to our corner of the Pacific Northwest that practically bake our Portland clay soils, so your lawn and garden will almost certainly need a little extra moisture when the sky doesn’t provide it.

 When it comes to irrigation, it pays to be smart about how and when you water.
 Watering deeply will not only allow you to water less often, but will also encourage better root development (and in turn, more heat-resistant plants) compared to shallow watering.
-In the summertime especially, it is also best to water your plants in the cool of the morning rather than the peak heat of the day.
-This helps to ensure that as much of the water you provide will actually reach your plants’ roots before evaporating off.
-And if you maintain a 1-2” layer of mulch around your plants to cover the bare earth, this will help your soil to retain the water that you apply, making it available to your plants!
+In the summertime especially, it's also best to water your plants in the cool of the morning rather than the peak heat of the day to ensure that as much of the water you provide will actually reach your plants’ roots before evaporating off.
+(This is another good reason to maintain a 1-2” layer of mulch around your plants: It helps to retain soil moisture!)

 Seeds for the Future